Optimized Architectures for Kolmogorov-Arnold Networks: Optimizing KAN architectures

-To learn KANs that are both accurate and sparse (parsimonious), following~\citeauthor{bagrow2025softly}~\cite{bagrow2025softly}, we use the minimum description length and seek models that minimize the total number of bits required to encode the model and the data given the model:
+To learn KANs that are both accurate and parsimonious, following~\citeauthor{bagrow2025softly}~\cite{bagrow2025softly}, we follow the minimum description length principle and seek models that minimize the total number of bits required to encode the model and the data given the model: